The Coronavirus Aid, Relief and Economic Security Act Was Passed Into Law

 Accessibility for telehealth is also expanded.
 High-deductible health plans with HSAs may now allow pre-deductible coverage for telehealth and other remote services, as well as allowing the use of HSAs for the purchase of over-the-counter medications without a prescription.

 Very limited action was also taken to address surprise medical bills.
 Under the CARES Act, all health insurance plans would reimburse a COVID-19 test provider at the in-network rate put in place prior to the pandemic.
-If the provider is out of network, the health plan is to fully reimburse the provider based on the provider's own "cash price," which must be made publically available while the public health emergency is still declared.
-Providers that do not post their test price publically could be fined up to $300 a day.
+If the provider is out of network, the health plan is to fully reimburse the provider based on the provider's own "cash price," which must be made publicly available while the public health emergency is still declared.
+Providers that do not post their test price publicly could be fined up to $300 a day.

 This action taken by Congress follows the passage of the Families First Coronavirus Response Act and several pieces of emergency guidance released by the Trump Administration.
 We are expecting more action from Congress and the Administration to address other aspects of the coronavirus pandemic.